David-Fuq/Cornell-AgXRP/README.md

 # Cornell-AgXRP
-Frontend and robot implementation for the Agricultural XRP
+Frontend and backend (robot) implementation for the Agricultural XRP.

+Documentation available for both within their folders.